silagokth/SiLagoDoc/docs/Guideline/Style-guide-VHDL.md

 8. Entity’s name 		              :
     - The name of the entity should be the same as the name of the file and low-case.
 9. Architecture’s name 		        :
-    - The name of the architecture should be the name of the entity with the suffix ‘_BEH’, ‘_STR’ for behavioral or structural style.
+    - The name of the architecture should be the name of the entity with the suffix `_beh`, `_beh` for behavioral or structural style.
 10. ENTITY			                    :
     - When defying an entity the GENERIC and PORT should always start in a new line.
 The declaration of the signals and generics should also start in a new line.
 For example: